Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Investigation**: Learned how Python handles errors internally

 **Reflection**:
 This week helped me see that clean, reusable code saves time in the long run.
 Understanding how to trace and handle errors also made me feel more in control of what I write—less guessing, more logic.
+Starting to connect code to business logic made everything more meaningful.

 ---

 ## 📅 **Week 3 – Data Tools + Project Brainstorming**

 **Summary**:
 I started using NumPy and Pandas for data exploration and began brainstorming for the Canon project.
+We discussed use cases, initial hypotheses, and key data features.

 **Activities**: